—-Greek / Roman, Zoroastrian, Native American, Japanese, and Norse / Viking: Tales of Creation—-

 —The Norse / Viking Origin Story: Creation from DESTRUCTION!

-The viking creation story from the Scandinavian, Icelandic, and Germanic cultures naturally begins with bloodshed and is reminiscent of a bad acid trip at a heavy metal concert.
+The viking creation story from the Scandinavian, Icelandic, and Germanic cultures naturally begins with bloodshed and is the most metal thing ever recorded.

-The Vikings were a hardcore band of sea-faring ass kickers.
+The Vikings were a hardcore band of butt kicking seafarers.
 These brutal warriors believed that they could only get into Valhalla (heaven) by dying a worthy demise in the heat of battle.
 It was from this violent outlook on life that brought about their war-mongering mythology of gods and creatures.
 This is one of many stories which was often told in song around a campfire by drunken Vikings before, after, or hell even during a battle where they would raid and pillage towns!

 The Poetic Edda (13th Century) is where most of our modern knowledge of traditional Nordic pagan belief is derived from.
 According to Norse mythology the Nine Realms are interwoven in the branches of Yggrasil, the World Tree: a massive and equally magical tree reaching from the underworld tangled in its roots to the halls of Valhalla at its zenith.
 At the center of this gigantic behemoth of lumber exists the realm of Midgard, what we affectionately call Earth.